 With limitations, yes:

-As a member of another Archery Australia or Archery Alliance (3DAAA, ABA) affiliated archery club, can I practice on the Troy Adams Archery Field?
+As a member of another Archery Australia or Archery Alliance (3DAAA, ABA) affiliated archery club, can I practice at the Troy Adams Archery Complex?

 As a PCA courtesy, yes, although you must first contact a PCA club official, and such practice cannot be on a regular basis.
 All visitors must display a current AA or association membership card and adhere to the same conditions as stated above for NBH & NHC members.

 What can happen if these rules / conditions are not followed?

 All illegal activity will be reported to law enforcement.